 Fix 3: Turn off Malwarebytes

-Some folks on Reddit have pointed out that Malwarebytes, an anti-malware software, might be behind the flashing screen.
+Some users on Reddit have pointed out that Malwarebytes, an anti-malware software, might be the cause of the flashing screen.
 This could happen if the software messes with system processes, causing things to get shaky.

 Restart your computer in normal mode and check if the flickering has stopped.
 If yes, you might want to switch to another anti-malware program or look for an updated version of Malwarebytes that doesn’t have this issue.